This is the best damn pulled pork recipe i’ve ever made. Yes, you read that correctly. And it’s made in an Instant Pot electric pressure cooker!

 Instructions

-- Trim fat from pork roast and cut into 4 same size chunks.
+- Trim excess fat from pork roast and cut into 4 same-size chunks.

 - Add all dry ingredients to a large bowl and whisk together.
 Add pork roast chunks to rub mix and coat well.

-- Add 2 tbs olive oil to Instant Pot and set to saute.
+- Add 2 tbs olive oil to Instant Pot and set to sauté mode.
 Once it indicates hot, add 2 pieces of the pork.
 Sear on each side for about 2 minutes each.
 Remove pork and set aside on a plate.
 Repeat with remaining pork pieces.

 - Remove pork to a large bowl and shred with 2 forks.
 Add your favorite BBQ sauce as desired.
 Or use the juice from the Instant Pot – it’s loaded with awesome flavor!